east-sussex-county-council/Escc.Redirects/README.md

 - querystrings on URLs are preserved when redirecting, unless the new URL already has a querystring
 - if a page is missing and no matching redirect is found, it falls through to standard IIS/ASP.NET behaviour for 404 responses

 Errors are reported to [Exceptionless](https://github.com/exceptionless/Exceptionless).
-The NuGet package is created using [NuBuild](https://github.com/bspell1/nubuild).

 ## Use 404 pages, not an HTTP module, to implement redirects
 Using the `RedirectsModule` from this project is not usually the best way to implement redirects, because it runs early in the ASP.NET pipeline looking for redirects on every request even if a page actually exists.
 The redirects module also breaks the back office login when used in an Umbraco application.